 401(k) Plans

-401(k)s are available to private companies of any size, and are highly adaptable.
-Employees may postpone their salary as contributions, and employers can make contributions every year.
+401(k)s are available to private companies of any size, and are highly flexible.
+Employees may allocate their salary as contributions, and employers can make annual contributions.
 Most 401(k) plans come with significant tax planning advantages for both businesses and employees.
 They can include:

 Benefits of a 401(k) Plan

-• Higher Contribution Limits: For this year, employees can contribute up to $23,000, with an additional $seven thousand five hundred dollars catch-up contribution for those aged 50 and older.
+- Higher Contribution Limits: For 2024, employees can contribute up to $23,000, with an additional $seven thousand five hundred dollars catch-up contribution for those aged 50 and older.

 Setting Up a 401(k) Plan

-• Choose a Plan Provider: Pick a provider that offers a range of investment options, administrative support, and staff training.
+- Choose a Plan Provider: Choose a provider that offers various investment opportunities, administrative services, and employee education.

 Individual 401(k)

-Designed to offer the same benefits as a business 401(k), this plan is also known as a Solo 401(k).
-It is ideal for individuals who are self-employed, or whose only employee is their spouse.
-Each year, you can contribute up to the annual 401(k) limit, and the employer may make a nonelective contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
-Another benefit of individual 401(k)s is the ability to open a Roth 401(k) account, or roll over pre-tax assets.
+This plan, also known as a i401(k), is designed to provide the same benefits as a business 401(k), but specifically for individuals who are self-employed, or whose only employee is their spouse.
+Each year, you can contribute up to the annual 401(k) limit, and the employer may make a non-elective contribution up to one-fourth of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
+Additionally, you have the option to open a Roth 401(k) account, or roll over pre-tax assets.

 Setting Up an Individual 401(k)

-• Choose a Plan Provider: Pick a financial institution or brokerage that offers Individual 401(k) plans.
-Seek out providers with various investment options and lower fees.
+- Choose a Plan Provider: Choose a financial institution or brokerage that offers Individual 401(k) plans.
+Look for providers with a range of investment options and minimal fees.

 Profit Sharing Plans

-A Profit Sharing Plan is a type of retirement plan where employers can make voluntary contributions to employee retirement accounts, determined by the company's profits.
-These plans are intended to share the company’s success with its employees and motivate them to enhance the company’s profitability.
+A Profit Sharing Plan is a type of retirement plan where employers can make optional contributions to employee retirement accounts, determined by the company's profits.
+These plans are intended to share the company’s success with its employees and encourage them to boost the company’s profitability.

 Benefits of a Profit Sharing Plan

-• High Contribution Limits: Employers can contribute up to the lesser of 25% of an employee’s compensation or $sixty-six thousand dollars for the current year, making it a advantageous option for employee benefits.
+- High Contribution Limits: Employers can contribute up to the lesser of 25% of an employee’s compensation or $$66k for the current year, making it a beneficial option for employee benefits.

 Setting Up a Profit Sharing Plan